 - Case study: navigating the planning process - balancing environmental, local and economic interests.

 - The Environment Bill and wider approaches to environmental net gain through planning;

-- Planning at a local level - developing local plans, achieving biodiversity net gain, and effective utilisation of permitted development rights; and
+- Priorities for planning at a local level - developing local plans, achieving environmental targets and effective utilisation of permitted development rights; and

 Price: £95 PLUS VAT